Mini-episode of a broadcast or cable series, available online or by other new media.

 - Heroes issued a webseries, "Going Postal" between seasons 2 and 3.

-- The new Battlestar Galactica has done this twice, with a series before S3 called "Resistance" and a set of webisodes on the Razor DVD which correspond to the First Cylon War.
+- Battlestar Galactica (2003) has done this twice, with a series before S3 called "Resistance" and a set of webisodes on the Razor DVD which correspond to the First Cylon War.

 - Doctor Who had them for its second new series.
 They were called TARDISODES.